International relations: Regime theory

-Regime theory is derived from the liberal tradition that argues that international institutions or regimes affect the behaviour of states (or other international actors).
-It assumes that cooperation is possible in the anarchic system of states, indeed, regimes are by definition, instances of international cooperation.
+Regime theory is derived from the liberal tradition, which argues that international institutions, or regimes, affect the behaviour of states (and other international actors).
+It assumes that cooperation is possible within the anarchic system of states; indeed, regimes are, by definition, instances of international cooperation.

-While realism predicts that conflict should be the norm in international relations, regime theorists say that there is cooperation despite anarchy.
-Often they cite cooperation in trade, human rights and collective security among other issues.
+While realism predicts that conflict should be the norm in international relations, regime theorists argue that cooperation persists despite anarchy.
+Often, they cite cooperation in trade, human rights, and collective security among other issues.
 These instances of cooperation are regimes.
 The most commonly cited definition of regimes comes from Stephen Krasner, who defines regimes as "principles, norms, rules, and decision-making procedures around which actor expectations converge in a given issue-area".

-Not all approaches to regime theory, however, are liberal or neoliberal; some realist scholars like Joseph Grieco have developed hybrid theories which take a realist based approach to this fundamentally liberal theory.
+Not all approaches to regime theory, however, are liberal or neoliberal; some realist scholars like Joseph Grieco have developed hybrid theories which take a realist-based approach to this fundamentally liberal theory.
 (Realists do not say cooperation never happens, just that it is not the norm; it is a difference of degree).

 Constructivism

-The constructivist framework rests on the fundamental assumption that the international system is built on social constructs; such as ideas, norms, and identities.
-Various political actors, such as state leaders, policy makers, and the leaders of international organisations, are socialised into different roles and systems of norms, which define how the international system operates.
-The constructivist scholar Alexander Wendt, in a 1992 article in International Organization, noted in response to realism that "anarchy is what states make of it".
-By this he means that the anarchic structure that realists claim governs state interaction is in fact a phenomenon that is socially constructed and reproduced by states.
+The constructivist framework rests on the fundamental assumption that the international system is built on social constructs, such as ideas, norms, and identities.
+Various political actors, such as state leaders, policy makers, and leaders of international organisations, are socialised into different roles and systems of norms that define how the international system operates.
+The constructivist scholar Alexander Wendt, in a 1992 article in International Organization, noted, in response to realism, that "anarchy is what states make of it".
+By this, he means that the anarchic structure realists claim governs state interaction is, in fact, socially constructed and reproduced by states.

-Constructivism is part of critical theory, and as such seeks to criticise the assumptions underlying traditional IR theory.
-Constructivist theory would for example claim that the state leaders of the United States and Soviet Union were socialised into different roles and norms, which can provide theoretical insights to how the conflict between the nations was conducted during the Cold War.
-E.g., prominent US policy makers frequently spoke of the USSR as an 'evil empire', and thus socialised the US population and state apparatus into an anti-communist sentiment, which defined the norms conducted in US foreign policy.
-Other constructivist analyses include the discourses on European integration; senior policy-making circles were socialised into ideas of Europe as an historical and cultural community, and therefore sought to construct institutions to integrate European nations into a single political body.
+Constructivism is part of critical theory and, as such, seeks to criticise the assumptions underlying traditional IR theory.
+Constructivist theory would, for example, claim that the state leaders of the United States and the Soviet Union were socialised into different roles and norms, which can provide theoretical insights into how the conflict between the nations was conducted during the Cold War.
+E.g., prominent US policymakers frequently spoke of the USSR as an 'evil empire' and thus socialised the US population and state apparatus into an anti-communist sentiment that defined the norms of US foreign policy.
+Other constructivist analyses include discourses on European integration; senior policy-making circles were socialised into the idea of Europe as a historical and cultural community and therefore sought to construct institutions to integrate European nations into a single political body.
 Constructivism is also present in the analysis of international law, where norms of conduct such as the prohibition of chemical weapons, torture, and the protection of civilians in war, are socialised into international organisations, and stipulated into rules.
 Prominent constructivist IR scholars include Michael Barnett, Martha Finnemore, Ted Hopf, Peter Katzenstein, Kathryn Sikkink, and Alexander Wendt.